 - Incomplete Separation: Earlier conventional approaches only partially separated empty and full capsids.

-- Lack of Serotype Selectivity: Only a few conventional methods offer serotype selectivity when separating AAVs.
+- Lack of Serotype Selectivity:Only a few conventional methods offer serotype agnostic separation of AAVs.

 With Cornerstone services, these common challenges in AAV manufacturing are addressed while providing a solution tailored to specific needs.
+From already established PCR, capillary electrophoresis, mass photometry, and chromatographic methods (AAV platform and PATfix AAV Switcher), to developing new analytical methods, Sartorius BIA Separations experts provide comprehensive analytical support throughout the entire manufacturing process.

 Overcoming AAV Analytical Challenges

-- Serotype Applicability
+- Serotype Diversity

 - Complex Sample Analysis Simplified